nanocurrency/nano-docs/docs/releases/node-releases.md

 #### Deprecations

-The following RPC calls are being deprecated and will be removed in a future release:
+The following functionality is now deprecated and will be removed in a future release:

 * Addresses containing a dash (ex. `nano-` or `xrb-`) are being deprecated and will not longer be compatible with the node in a future release.
 Addresses using underscores will only be supported.